Camp RHINO FAQs

 - Sunday -- 9:30am attend service at St. Charles Avenue Presbyterian Church (optional)

-- All Camp RHINO groups stay in the New Orleans at a local University’s dorms.
+All Camp RHINO groups stay in New Orleans at a local university's dorms.
 Campers and leaders enjoy dorm-style living and the benefits of the student recreation center and swimming pool during their down time.

 Groups drive or fly in on Monday morning and check-in at the University before Orientation and Dinner on Monday evening.
 Groups can choose to depart for home on Saturday, or they can have a "fun day" in the city and depart on Sunday